Karumi/ExtensionProtocolforStruct/README.md

 Actual: The linking breaks with the error described at the beginning.

-Note: If we use a class instead of a struct, the code works as expected
+Note: If we use a class instead of a struct or you declare the struct inside the project, the code works as expected